 Andrew Downes (4th from right, middle row) singing with St John's Chapel Choir, Cambridge, on ITV, Christmas 1969.

 Counterpoint's initial publicity leaflet and repertoire:

 Counterpoint first performed the song in their concert at Cranbourne Chase Girls’ Public School in Wiltshire on May 5th 1973.
-The group were given accommodation at the house of the Headmistress.
-Andrew always likes to tell the story of the chamber pots (clean I hope) under the beds filled with digestive biscuits for them.
+The group was given accommodation at the house of the Headmistress.
+Andrew always liked to tell the story of the chamber pots (clean I hope) under the beds filled with digestive biscuits for them!
 I don’t think they ate them!